- Oops!Something went wrong.Please try again later.

 Of course, another way to look at these forecasts is to place them into context against the industry itself.
 Next year brings more of the same, according to the analysts, with revenue forecast to grow 12%, in line with its 10% annual growth over the past five years.
 Compare this with the wider industry, which analyst estimates (in aggregate) suggest will see revenues grow 2.6% next year.
 So although Heritage Financial is expected to maintain its revenue growth rate, it's definitely expected to grow faster than the wider industry.

 The Bottom Line

-The biggest takeaway for us from these new estimates is that analysts upgraded their earnings per share estimates, with improved earnings power expected for this year.
-Fortunately, they also upgraded their revenue estimates, and are forecasting revenues to grow slower than the wider market.
-With a serious upgrade to expectations, it might be time to take another look at Sioen Industries.
+The most important thing to take away from this upgrade is that analysts upgraded their earnings per share estimates for this year, expecting improving business conditions.
+They also upgraded their revenue estimates for this year, and sales are expected to grow faster than the wider market.
+The lack of change in the price target is puzzling, but with a serious upgrade to this year's earnings expectations, it might be time to take another look at Heritage Financial.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.